SLAM for Visually Impaired People: a Survey: Result

 Unlike many localization approaches, such as RFID- or GPS-based methods, which require infrastructure setup, SLAM does not depend on pre-existing infrastructure.
-It operates autonomously by creating maps and understanding the surroundings in real-time, making it highly adaptable to changing environments.
-SLAM relies on data captured by sensors already present in many mobile devices, such as smartphones, and offers a cost-effective solution for accurate localization and mapping without the need for additional hardware or subscription services.
+It operates autonomously by creating maps and understanding the surroundings in real-time.
+SLAM relies on data captured by sensors already present on many mobile devices, such as smartphones, and offers a cost-effective solution for accurate localization and mapping without the need for additional hardware or subscription services.

-The primary advantage emphasized in 12 papers is the achievement of accurate localization, underscoring the crucial role of SLAM in precisely determining a user's position within the environment.
-In addition, the real-time performance of SLAM, highlighted in eight studies, empowers real-time global localization and navigation instructions, which are essential for assisting visually impaired users in their immediate environments.
-The importance of SLAM in indoor navigation is evident in environments in which GPS signals may be unreliable or absent.
-The robustness and reliability of SLAM, mentioned in seven studies, further emphasize its dependability, even under challenging conditions.
-Another feature acknowledged in the publications is the capacity of SLAM for sensor integration, making it adaptable to various sensory inputs.
-By effectively utilizing a range of sensors, SLAM shows promise for robust performance even with low-cost, lightweight wearable hardware.

-Moreover, SLAM's capability to map environments underscores its ability to create accurate representations of the surroundings, which is valuable for scene understanding.
-The integration of semantic information into a map enhances navigation by providing a contextual understanding of the environment, enabling more informed decision making and improved interaction with the surroundings.
-Furthermore, several SLAM algorithms can effectively handle large-scale environments, as demonstrated in \cite{liu2019smart, endo2017indoor}.
-Therefore, users receive precise information, even in expansive spaces, thereby reducing the risk of disorientation and enhancing their safety and confidence while navigating.

-In addition, SLAM enables reliable re-localization, allowing the system to regain accurate positioning, even after a temporary loss of tracking, as evidenced by \cite{zhang2019arcore}.
-This feature ensures that visually impaired users can reorient themselves quickly, thereby providing a smoother and more confident navigation experience in dynamic environments.
-In the context of visually impaired navigation, SLAM's capabilities enable accurate path planning, collision avoidance, and real-time mapping of the environment to perceive surroundings, ultimately facilitating independent navigation of visually impaired individuals in both indoor and outdoor spaces.
-However, these advantages depend on several factors, including the specific application, choice of sensors, environmental conditions, and algorithmic implementation.
-Table \ref{tab:rq2_advantages} categorizes the overall advantages of SLAM and illustrates studies that have harnessed these benefits.
+One of the most important advantages of SLAM is its potential for real-time positioning, which determines the agent’s current location and orientation.
+Systems leveraging ORB-SLAM, for instance, excel in pose estimation by integrating various data types, including visual, inertial, and depth information, thus enhancing accuracy beyond conventional methods \cite{xie2022multi}.
+This feature is pivotal not only for effective navigation but also for obstacle detection and avoidance, ensuring the safety and confidence of visually impaired users as they navigate through immediate environments \cite{xie2022multi, rui2021multi}.